jgeigerm/ctfserver/README.md

 CTFServer
 =========
-Easily deploy ctf challenges that involve a client/server model.<br>
+<p>Easily deploy ctf challenges that involve a client/server model.</p>
-Use on Linux.<br>
+Use on Linux.

 How To
 ------